Introduction / History The Yadav in Nepal are in every way related with the Yadav in the northern states, Uttar Pradesh

 It's easy to find out who a Yadav is.
 Just ask them their name and they will tell you their first name followed by their title which is always Yadav.

-Previously the Yadav were called Ahir.
-The name Ahir is derived from 'Abhira' which is a immigrant tribe found in the inscriptions and Hindu sacred books.
-The Abhira appear to have been one of the immigrant tribes from Central Asia.
+The Yadav appear to have been one of the immigrant tribes from Central Asia.
 They are spoken of as robbers and foreigners.
 They claim connection to the god Krishna since he was a herdsman.
-In Nepal all Yadav will be called Yadav these days.

-The Yadav are a caste comprisied of milkmen, cowherds, cattle raisers and laborers.
+The Yadav are a caste comprised of milkmen, cowherds, cattle raisers and laborers.
 Their traditional occupation is animal husbandry and selling animal products.
 The Yadav consist of both landowning and landless people.
 Some Yadav are businessmen, teachers, doctors, engineers and political leaders.
 In 2008 Nepal became a democratic country.
 The first president was Ram Baran Yadav.

 Where are they located?
 They are living almost all over South-Nepal.
 The highest concentration is in the provinces Janakpur, Sagarmatha, Narayani and Lumbini.